 Based on our demand calculations, there is significant potential demand for family and age restricted units for households earning at or below 80% of AMI.
 While not reflected in these numbers, the elderly numbers for households earning below 60% of AMI will increase in three years due to the loss of the subsidy at Island Creek West.
 Based on the occupancy rates, waiting lists and inquiries to existing affordable rental developments, we believe that the greatest current need is for affordable rental housing since there are a variety of condominium choices in the community for persons seeking homeownership.
-While the Island Creek North development, if built, could add additional rental units at the 80% level, the real need is at the lower income levels.

-While it is impossible to calculate the need for special needs housing, due to the long wait lists at the housing authority and information from our stakeholder interviews, it is clear that there is a need for more housing choice for individuals such as veterans that need not only housing, but supportive services.
+While it is impossible to calculate the need for special needs housing, due to the long wait lists for the Duxbury housing authority units and information from our stakeholder interviews, it is clear that there is a need for more housing choice for individuals such as veterans that need not only housing, but supportive services.